ashleyfae/expanding-archives/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.2 =
-* Fix: Only showing a max of 10 posts in a month.
-Now it will show up to 100.
+* Refactor: Use custom API endpoint for retrieving posts.